 With no formal training, I had to learn about teaching practices through what my future grad school advisor would call the “apprenticeship of observation.”
 In other words, if you spend enough time in a classroom as a student, you pick up the norms and routines of teaching.
 And most of us learn that those are: lecture, homework, quiz, test, repeat.

-For the next six years, I honed many skills as a teacher.
+For the next six years, I honed many skills as a teacher, including teaching CAD.
 My lectures got smoother, my homework assignments became more reasonable, and my assessments were more refined.

 Then I stumbled across the concept of project-based learning, or PBL.
 True PBL discards a lot of the norms that I had been practicing in favor of letting students discover knowledge for themselves while immersed in educational experiences that are more authentic than listening to a lecture.
 PBL has students demonstrating mastery of content through projects of their own design.
 And it allows students to express themselves through the act of creation, which is something all students inherently enjoy.